For up-to-date class information, please visit WebAdvisor.

 For LL.M. students:

-To enroll in any clinic or a judicial externship, you first need to obtain prior approval from either the Civil Justice Clinic staff (for all CJC clinics), or from Nancy Stuart in the Externships and Pro Bono Programs office, both located on the third floor of 100 McAllister.
+To enroll in any clinic or a judicial externship, you first need to obtain prior approval from either the Civil Justice Clinic staff (for all CJC clinics), or from the Externships and Pro Bono Programs office, both located on the third floor of 100 McAllister.
 Please refer to the Academic Regulations, the Course Catalog and the Course Schedule for more information about clinics and judicial externships.

 Enrollment in non-clinical non-classroom units (includes independent study, journal and journal note credit, Moot Court competition, TA credits) is not available for online registration.
 These units will continue to be handled through the Records Office.
 Students may sign up for a majority of these units by submitting a petition.
 Contact the Records Office with enrollment questions and issues.
 See Section VIII of the Academic Regulations for more information about these types of courses.